vmstio/docs/content/about/search.md

 # Search

-Search in Mastodon and the wider Fediverse can be a confusing and contentious topic.
+Search in Mastodon and the wider Fediverse can be a confusing topic.

 There are two levels of search supported by Mastodon: